A Villa in Tuscany with Kids

 There’s a perfect little playground along the walking paths in the public gardens just east of the center of town.
 We spent hours at the playground and in the gardens.

 We became lunch regulars at a few places, but one restaurant stood out: La Bottega Dell’Oste.
 It’s not easy to find, but the food was incredible, and we overdosed on the lentils every visit.
 It will be the first place we go next time we’re back in Cortona.
-NOTE: As of late 2018, their website is down.
+NOTE: As of early 2020, their website is down, and there haven’t been new TripAdvisor reviews in several years.
 I hope they’re still in business!

 Since we were typically in town in the afternoons, we would let the kids get gelato every time.
 We rotated among three gelato places and all were excellent.